lmfit/lmfit-py/doc/fitting.rst

 returns a float instead of an array.
 See the Notes in :meth:`Minimizer.emcee` for more information.

-The performance of the method can be assessed by checking the acceptance fraction of the walkers.
-Also, one could consider the autocorrelation time, which is not possible here since the chain is too short.
-Thus, the acceptance fraction per walker is plotted:
+The performance of the method (i.e., whether or not the sampling went well) can be assessed by checking the integrated autocorrelation time and/or the acceptance fraction of the walkers.
+For this specific example the autocorrelation time could not be estimated because the "chain is too short".
+Thus, we plot the acceptance fraction per walker and its values (or mean value) suggests that the sampling worked as intended (as a rule of thumb this value should be between 0.2 and 0.5).

 .. jupyter-execute::